splunk/TA-slack-add-on-for-splunk/README.md

 1. Open the Web UI for the Heavy Forwarder (or IDM).
 2. Navigate to the Splunk Add on for Slack from the `Manage Apps` Section.
 Be sure not to configure the inputs from the `Data Inputs` section of Splunk, as this could lead to some unexpected failures.
 3. Navigate to the `Configuration` page of the Add-on and click on the `Add` button.
+4. Select the Auth Type.

+#### Basic Authentication
+- Select Basic Authentication.
-4. Enter the following details:
+- Enter the following details:
     - **Account Name**: Enter a name in the `Account Name` textbox.
     - **Client ID**: Enter the Client ID that you obtained above in the `Client ID` textbox.
     - **Client Secret**: Enter the Client Secret that you obtained above in the `Client Secret` textbox.
     - **Redirect url**: The Redirect URI will auto show up.
     - **Endpoint**: Enter the Slack API Base Endpoint.
 The default one is `slack.com`.
+- Click the `Add` button.
+The account will be successfully added and is ready to use.

+#### OAuth 2.o - Authorization Code Grant Type
+- Select OAuth 2.0 - Authorization Code Grant Type.
+- Enter the following details:
+    - **Account Name**: Enter a name in the Account Name textbox.
+    - **Client ID**: Enter the Client ID that you obtained above in the Client ID textbox.
+    - **Client Secret**: Enter the Client Secret that you obtained above in the Client Secret textbox.
+    - **Redirect url**: The Redirect URI will auto show up.
+    - **Endpoint**: Enter the Slack API Base Endpoint.
+The default one is slack.com.
-5. Click on the `Add` button.
+- Click the `Add` button.
-6. After clicking the Add button, you will be redirected to the Slack Sign in page.
+- After clicking the Add button, you will be redirected to the Slack Sign in page.
 Please Sign in with your **organization's Enterprise Grid Slack account**.
-7. After successfully signing in, you will be redirected to a page where you will be asked if you want to grant the add-on the required permissions.
+- After successfully signing in, you will be redirected to a page where you will be asked if you want to grant the add-on the required permissions.
 Please click on the Allow button.
-8. The account will be successfully added and is ready to use.
+- The account will be successfully added and is ready to use.

 #### Create Input
 1. Navigate to the `Inputs` tab.